Did the Operation Reinhard death camps have enough room for mass graves?

 For Belzec, with his estimation of 600,000 victims, he arrives at a total of 18.02 pits.

-First, the cubic area Denierbud calculates that would be required for each body is not representative of the average size or mass of the victim.
-Second, he misrepresents the way the bodies were thrown into the graves in a way that actually wastes the space that was available.
-Finally, he uses maps of the camps that are not scaled and so cannot be used to draw conclusions about how many graves could be fit into a given area.
+First, the cubic area Denierbud calculates is not representative of the average size of the victims.
+Second, he misrepresents how bodies were thrown into the graves.
+The manner he supposes actually would have wasted the space available.
+Finally, he uses maps of the camps that are not accurately scaled to size; these maps cannot be used to draw conclusions about the number of graves.

 Let us look at Denierbud’s faulty assumptions one at a time.